MSc Ethnicity and MulticulturalismFind a programme

 - Theories of Ethnicity and Racism

-You will also choose at least four further units from a list of Sociology units which may include following (teaching provision changes each year):
+You will choose at least four further units from a list of sociology units.
+Options vary each year but may include:

 - Narrating the Self